Salsa Verde Chicken

 • Remove foil from skillet; stir the casserole, then sprinkle the top with remaining shredded cheese.
 Broil until cheese is melted and lightly browned on top, about 2 to 3 minutes.

-• Remove from the oven and top with salsa, cilantro, lime wedges, diced avocado, etc.
+• Remove the salsa verde chicken from the oven, top it with salsa, cilantro, lime wedges, diced avocado, etc, and serve.

 Notes